jhaskinsjr/nebula/README.md

 For a complete list, see the handler() function in launcher.py.

+### Why Python

+Python is neat, clean, and offers an elegant array of tools to facilitate a functional programming style.
+(Consider: `map`, `functools`, `filter`, `any`, `all`, `itertools`.)
+Indeed, Python has an extensive array of tools for many tasks that allowed me to quickly develop the infrastructure that would underpin the simulator's design philosophy of loosely coupled, largely independent processes with network communication.

+These tools are so excellent, I was able to get the infrastructure developed in just a couple of weeks, allowing me to rapidly move on to the more interesting work of developing the actual toolkit for cycle-accurate simulation as well as the sample pipeline implementations themselves.

 ## Running

 If you have not already done so, you will need to install pyelftools; see: